 - Set SeqUrl to the URL of the logging server – https://logs.fusionPOS.com for production, or https://qa-logs.fusionPOS.com for QA.

-- Set SeqApiKey to the API key that was generated above.
+- Set SeqApiKey to the organization logging API key.

 Save the file and restart the web site and application pool.

 As the same logging API key is used across all organization sites, the Site log property is the same all of an organization’s on-site servers.
 POS appends a Tenant property on every log message to help identify the source of the message.

 Use your web browser to connect to the site and verify that it works.

 - The URL should reflect the full hostname of the site, appropriate to the site network, e.g. http://myserver or https://myserver.

 - If applicable, verify that HTTPS access is successful without SSL certificate errors.

 - Verify that log server entries are created for the site.